 Whole School Approaches

 We have a well-stocked library and each individual class has dedicated ‘Reading for Pleasure’ areas.
 In addition, we use several published reading schemes and ‘free choice’ reading books as part of our Home Reading initiative and pupils are encouraged to swap their books as often as they wish but at least once every week.
-Pupils are also all provided with a log-in for Bug Club, an exciting on-line reading app, where their teachers upload a variety of reading material and activities to complete in school and at home.

 Our staff share their passion for reading with pupils and we regularly organise extra-curricular reading events and visits for the whole school community.
 We are fortunate to also have strong links with the local library in Old Swan.
 Our Reading Revolutionaries are pupils from KS2 who stood for election within their classes, having put themselves forward as keen readers, excited to share their love of books with the rest of the school.
 They meet regularly to organise reading related events, such as Reading Cafes, surveys, book swaps, reading clubs and competitions.
 Check out the BGP Reads noticeboard opposite the library for regular updates.